TorbenRahbekKoch/LogBridge/Readme.md

 If, for some reason, LogBrige cannot find a log-wrapper, this will now be stated in the Debug View and the above *logbridge.txt* file.

-In general, setting the appSettings key *SoftwarePassion.LogBridge.InternalDiagnosticsEnabled* to *true*, will make LogBridge log internal exceptions using [`Trace.WriteLine(...)`](http://msdn.microsoft.com/en-us/library/system.diagnostics.trace.writeline%28v=vs.110%29.aspx) which, among other configurable places, can be seen in the Visual Studio Debugging Output View.
+In general, property *internalDiagnosticsEnabled* on the *logBridge* configuration element to *true*, will make LogBridge log internal exceptions using [`Trace.WriteLine(...)`](http://msdn.microsoft.com/en-us/library/system.diagnostics.trace.writeline%28v=vs.110%29.aspx) which, among other configurable places, can be seen in the Visual Studio Debugging Output View.